eipiguy/pnggcode/LOG.md

 # PNG-GCode Log

+## 2023-10-02

+I can't seem to let this octree thing go.
+I have an idea where you have multiple copies for the points near the divides.
+One for each neighboring octant.
+That way you can always be assured that all points within the whole space are part of at least one neighborhood containing their nearest neighbor.

+This is not guaranteed in a normal octree, and while searching for a nearest neighbor to a point is faster, searching for the closest 2 points is still hard.
+With that change it may be more possible.

+That or I maintain a overlapping octrees like a mathematical "covering", with the trees overlayed to cover each other's boundaries.
+This again gives a neighborhood for every "nearest neighbor".

+## 2023-09-29

+I've been beating my head against this one for a while.
+I think I'm done for a bit.
+Going to go back to monotext display and the spellbook.

+I really want this to get done, and the octree is super interesting, but I'm not seeing a lot of little results that are giving me the boost I need.
+I'm switching projects for now as something else has grown more interesting by absence.

+>Maybe I should pay attentions to that.
+I need small achievable goals I can show off that will make me feel good.
+>It's silly, but I need the energy to be enthusiastic about a project, and that generally comes from novelty, but it gets stale as the results never seem to materialize quickly.

+One more small push on the siblings/neighbors functions in the octree.

+I'm not hopeful I'm going to have this done in time to make things for the holiday faire.
+Even if I get the cell-shading software finished, I still have to make the contour finding, and path planning algorithms.
+Not to mention shading/crosshatching if I want anything other than flat images.

+## 2023-09-27

+Got octree working and sufficiently tested for what I need...
+I think.

+Now I need to figure out how to use an octree for an $O(n \log n)$ nearest neighbor search.

+And just to think about some math for a sec:

+## How efficient is this really?

+I need to group a set of 3d points by pairs in terms of distance.
+That is to say the nearest 2 groups get merged at each stage.

+How do I most efficiently find the nearest 2 groups?
+Isn't that taking all unique pairs of $n$ points (of which there are $(n-1)*n/2$ making it $O(n^2)$ ), computing distances for each, and then sorting for merge order?

+Distances cost $O(n)$, and sorting is most often $O(n \log n)$.

+Isn't getting distances for *all* unique pairs the limiting factor?
+One a group is merged, many of the distances to other points that have also been grouped never get used.

+Can this process be optimized by "lazily" computing the distances that are needed on-the-fly?

+### Agglomerate with octree?

+Use a distance matrix, but don't fully fill it in?

+How do you find the two nearest points in an octree?
+If I keep two octrees with offset split values, does that help?
+That is, if two points are not in the same cluster for at least one octree, do we know they must be at least a certain distance away each other?

 ## 2023-09-24

 Ok, getting cut off at 7am is kind of par for the course.
 I get from when I wake up at 5ish until the kids wake up at 7 to do anything.